jinenv/faye/docs/architecture-evolution.md

 Recreate the database (if in dev):

-Delete nyxa.db and restart bot → tables are rebuilt.
+Delete faye.db and restart bot → tables are rebuilt.

 Existing players will lose data; for a production environment, use an Alembic migration instead: